 Melissa is back for another tutorial on using Photoshop Express.
-This time she is going to walk you through the steps of the selective color process.
+This time she is going to walk you through the steps of the Photoshop selective coloring.
 Be careful with this one.
 It is fun, but it can quickly go to the cheesy side really quickly.
 You all have seen the bad wedding photo of the most random thing being in color and everything else is in black and white.
 Well Melissa has found a very tasteful and impactful use for this often misguided and misunderstood editing process.
 The floor is all yours Melissa!

 Thanks Eric!
 Since my first tutorial I have been playing around in Photoshop Express and have learned a few other skills that I would like to share with you all.
 If you are like me (not a professional photographer or photo editor), Photoshop Express is the thing for you.
 In my first tutorial we learned how to crop and rotate a photo, basic.
 Since then, I have learned how to take a photo and turn it into a black and white photo with a pop of color.
 Some may call this cheesy, and it can be if it is done for no apparent reason.
 But when you have a plan of action it can draw your attention to a specific part of the photo or it can convey a message!
 Again, I'm no professional, but I think this can be a useful skill to know how to do, if it is done correctly and in moderation!
 Hopefully you all will enjoy!
 In this tutorial I decided to use a simple picture of a flower, that is actually provided as a sample by Photoshop.
 This is an example of the picture I uploaded to Photoshop Express: